novoda/rxpresso/README.md

 RxPresso makes testing your presentation layer using RxJava as easy as a Unit test.

-RxPresso uses [RxMocks](https://github.com/novoda/rxmocks) to generate mocks of your repositories that you can use with RxPresso to control data in your Espresso tests.
+RxPresso uses [Mockito](http://mockito.org/) to generate mocks of your repositories that you can use with RxPresso to control data in your Espresso tests.
 The binding with Espresso Idling resource is handled for you so Espresso will wait until the data you expect to inject in your UI has been delivered to you UI.

 No more data you don't control in your Espresso test.

-At the moment this will only mock methods from the interface returning observables (see Future improvements section).

 This project is in its early stages, feel free to comment, and contribute back to help us improve it.